Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • The parameters of the inst_multiple command are space separated.

-• Each parameter can be a single executable name if it exists in /bin, /sbin, /usr/bin, or /usr/sbin directories.
+• Each parameter can be a single executable name if it exists in /bin, /sbin, /usr/bin, or /usr/sbin` directories.

 7.8.2 Boot Image Parameters

 A dracut generated initrd in a KIWI NG image build process includes one or more of the KIWI NG provided dracut modules.
-The following list documents the available kernel boot parameters for this modules:
+The following list documents the available kernel boot parameters for these modules:

 rd.kiwi.debug